cado-security/product-help/docs/cado/integrations/overview.md

 # Intergration Overview

-Cado integrates with a wide range of tools and platforms to help you streamline incident response, automate workflows, and enhance your security operations.
-These integrations enable you to connect Cado with your existing security ecosystem, including SIEM, SOAR, XDR, CNAPP, forensic tools, and more.
+/ Forensic Acquisition and Investigation integrates with a wide range of tools and platforms to help you streamline incident response, automate workflows, and enhance your security operations.
+These integrations enable you to connect / Forensic Acquisition and Investigation with your existing security ecosystem, including SIEM, SOAR, XDR, CNAPP, forensic tools, and more.

 ## Why Integrate?